 Work closely with viticulturists to cultivate and produce grapes and manage planting programs

 Store the wine in a tank and casks for maturation

 Monitor the storage and bottling of the wine, including its hygiene and temperatures

 Test the quality of finished wine and ensure the quality is maintained at the time of storing in bottles

-Conduct and lead wine tastings events and represent the organization at the local/regional level
+Conduct and lead wine tastings events and represent the organisation at the local/regional level

 Control inventory and devise creative solutions to deal with shortages